software-mansion/react-native-screens/native-stack/README.md

 Defaults to system default.

+#### `sheetInitialDetent`

+Initial detent for the sheet.
+Works only when `presentation` is set to `formSheet`.

 #### `sheetGrabberVisible` (iOS only)

 Boolean indicating whether the sheet shows a grabber at the top.
 Works only when `stackPresentation` is set to `formSheet`.
 Defaults to `false`.

-#### `sheetLargestUndimmedDetent` (iOS only)
+#### `sheetLargestUndimmedDetent`

 The largest sheet detent for which a view underneath won't be dimmed.
 Works only when `stackPresentation` is set to `formSheet`.

-If this prop is set to:

-- `large` - the view underneath won't be dimmed at any detent level
-- `medium` - the view underneath will be dimmed only when detent level is `large`
-- `all` - the view underneath will be dimmed for any detent level

-Defaults to `all`.
+This prop can be set to an number, which indicates index of detent in `sheetAllowedDetents` array for which there won't be a dimming view beneath the sheet.

+Defaults to `-1`, indicating that the dimming view should be always present.

 #### `stackAnimation`